anhtran2611/RAG-LLM-Agent/README.md

 A **FastAPI + Streamlit** based **Retrieval-Augmented Generation (RAG) chatbot**, designed to chat with users using local **large language models (LLMs)** while allowing **PDF uploads** for context-aware conversations.
 The system leverages the **Qwen-2.5:0.5B-Instruct** model, a lightweight LLM optimized for **efficient on-device processing**.
 This minimum setup ensures **fast response times** while enabling **customized knowledge retrieval** from uploaded documents, making it ideal for research, study, and technical applications.

-**Disclaimer**: The `tiny-llm-agent` is provided for the demonstration purpose.
+**Disclaimer**: The `rag-llm-agent` is provided for the laboration purpose.
 It is implemented to run on CPU to ensure compatibility with most hardware devices.
 Additionally, the response length is limited to a fixed number of tokens because the small LLM cannot efficiently handle very long contexts.
 Expanding beyond these limitations can be achieved by using a larger model (e.g., Qwen2.5-7B) and enabling GPU processing for faster responses.
 See [rag-pipeline/notebooks/poc-rag-code.ipynb](rag-pipeline/notebooks/poc-rag-code.ipynb), [rag-pipeline/src/main.py](rag-pipeline/src/main.py), and [rag-pipeline/Dockerfile](rag-pipeline/Dockerfile) for detailed implementation and configuration.

 **Architecture** of the platform is as follows:
 <img src="assets/architecture.png" alt="architecture" width="1024"/>